zer0-g/pymongo2django/README.rst

 To use pymongo2django with your Python projects/code, just import this Python library into your code::

  ***IMPORTANT NOTES::
- pymongo2django api is similar to Django/SQLAlchemy.
-Update the pymongo2django/settings.py
+ Update the pymongo2django/settings.py file found inside the pymongo2django directory.
- file found inside the pymongo2django directory.
  Update these variables in the pymongo2django/settings.py file to use database.Ensure also that the MongoDB server is running or otherwise use a MongoDB server from an online vender/host.

 Example Accessing a collection via Document model
 =================================================